-1. Warm up before you start running using dynamic stretches and/or drills
+1. Warm up before running with dynamic stretches and/or drills

 2. Incorporate a little bit of mobility into your routine daily